6 Industries in New York State with Strong Career Outlooks

 - Massage therapist—Some of the best-paying positions are found in New York since it ranks second in the nation for massage therapy wages.3

 - Social service assistant—Social and human service assistants can uncover exciting possibilities in New York.
-The state comes in second for the highest employment levels and fifth for highest-paying positions for social service assistants in the U.S.3
+The state comes in second for the highest employment levels and seventh for highest-paying positions for social service assistants in the U.S.3

 New York is certainly the place to marvel at construction.
 It's home to many great projects, including the Brooklyn Bridge, Empire State Building, Buffalo State Hospital, and New York State Capital Building.
 As of 2013, the most new construction projects in the nation were happening in New York.8 It is estimated that by 2016, New York's construction spending will hit its highest level ever, which could produce the highest level of industry employment in at least two decades.9